MicrosoftDocs/entra-docs/docs/identity/saas-apps/sapbusinessbydesign-tutorial.md

 2. Navigate to **Application and User Management Common Task** and click the **Identity Provider** tab.

-3. Click **New Identity Provider** and select the metadata XML file that you have downloaded.
-After importing the metadata, the application automatically uploads the required signature certificate and encryption certificate.
+3. Click **New Identity Provider** and select the metadata XML file that you downloaded.
+After you import the metadata, the application automatically uploads the required signature certificate and encryption certificate.

 	![Configure Single Sign-On1](./media/sapbusinessbydesign-tutorial/tutorial_sapbusinessbydesign_54.png)